-If you’ve ever attended a yoga class or practiced solo in your living room, you probably recall arching your back and tucking in your torso to warm up your spine.
+If you’ve ever attended a yoga class or practiced solo in your living room with an app like Aaptiv, you probably recall arching your back and tucking in your torso to warm up your spine.
 While you might not want to strike this pose in front of the bar cart, Manza says you can achieve the same benefits in your own row.

 Create a nice, tall spine and press your bottom into the seat.
 Imagine one of those clouds swirling outside is pulling your head toward the top of the plane.
 Then, begin to flow.
 “Clasp your hands behind your head, spreading your elbows right to left.
 Inhale and lightly arch your heart up toward the sky as your elbows pull back.
 Exhale and sink your chest back toward your seat, rounding your spine.
 Drop your chin to your chest and draw the elbow points to touch,” she instructs.

 Repeat this move ten times with deep, powerful breaths to improve and maintain your circulation.

 Yoga instructor Lisa Munjack recommends a modified forward fold.
 This pose will help you focus on inhaling and exhaling with purpose, which can help alleviate dizziness you may experience at a higher altitude.